 Drought events have increased by 29% since 2000 and half of the population is affected by land degradation.

 But there’s hope: Protecting and restoring land could be a way to address multiple SDGs, and drought, while inevitable, could be mitigated if countries and citizens started taking action and preparing early for them.

 This hopeful message was an opportunity for the United Nations Convention to Combat Desertification (UNCCD), and it could share it throughout its different key milestones in 2022, which included the launch of the Global Land Outlook Second Edition, COP 15, Desertification and Drought Day, and other conferences.
 Our team helped UNCCD define the best ways to leverage these milestones to spark conversation around drought resilience and land restoration.

 Raise awarenessabout the impact of land degradation and drought on different dimensions of life and how these issues affect all SDGs.

 Change mindsetsfrom reactive to proactive around land restoration and drought mitigation.

 Reinforce UNCCD's positioningas the global voice of land.

 How can we raise awareness about drought resilience and land restoration throughout UNCCD’s milestones for 2022?

 How did we work through the challenge?

-We opted to have targeted approaches.
-We thus decided to split the project into different communication efforts, aligned with the agendas of the different UNCCD milestones: the Global Land Outlook content, the Droughtland Campaign, and the Desertification and Drought Day branding.
-Learn more about each below.
+Our team thus recommended targeted approaches, and split the project into different communication efforts, aligned with the agendas of the different UNCCD milestones: the Global Land Outlook content, the Droughtland Campaign, and the Desertification and Drought Day branding.
+Learn more about each project below.